kpozin/jquery-ajaxprogress/README.md

 ### Global AJAX Event
 As a [global AJAX event](http://docs.jquery.com/Ajax_Events#Global_Events) that you can subscribe to.
+You can set a handler on any jQuery selection in the DOM, and it will get triggered for all AJAX requests.

     $("#loading").bind("ajaxProgress", function(jqEvent, progressEvent, jqXHR) {
         if (progressEvent.lengthComputable) {